Your Melbourne venue takes a function booking and has to manually reserve the room, the staff, and the deposit in three places

 Exactly what you get

 A booking system that reserves everything a function or appointment actually needs in one action: simultaneous room, equipment, catering, and staff availability checks, deposits held against the booking, and conflict prevention so nothing is double-allocated.
-It reserves staff through your HR (Human Resources) software, holds deposits via your accounting software, hands confirmed functions to your custom CRM (Customer Relationship Management) and project management software for delivery, and surfaces occupancy and conversion in your business intelligence dashboards.
+It reserves staff through your HR (Human Resources) software, holds deposits via your accounting software, hands confirmed functions to your custom CRM (Customer Relationship Management) and project management software for delivery, and surfaces occupancy and conversion in your business intelligence (BI) dashboards.

 How to choose a developer in Melbourne